bchugg/stat-map/estimating means by betting.md

 ---
 created: 2024-08-29
-lastmod: 2024-09-02
+lastmod: 2025-01-03
 ---

 A powerful approach for estimating the mean of bounded random variables pioneered by Waudby-Smith and Ramdas and inspired by [[game-theoretic statistics]].
-Their results are currently tightest known [[confidence intervals]] and [[confidence sequences]] for bounded observations with constant conditional means.
+Their results give some of the empirically tightest [[confidence intervals]] and [[confidence sequences]] for bounded observations with constant conditional means.
 In fact, betting-style CIs and CSs are [nearly-optimal](https://arxiv.org/pdf/2310.01547).
+However, they don't recover the [[the missing factor in Hoeffding's bounds]].

 The idea is to leverage the [[duality between hypothesis tests and CIs]].
 In particular, imagine:
 - Betting on whether each value $m\in[0,1]$ is the mean.